You want to write a book. In fact, you’ve been wanting to write a book for years now, but you just haven’t been able to make it happen.

 Consider the concerns below:

 - ‘I’m not a writer.’
 This is the most common concern I hear.
 The good thing is that you don’t need to be a writer to write a good book.
-In fact, my team and I have worked with over 130 entrepreneurs and only three of them had a professional writing background!
+In fact, my team and I have worked with over 150 aspiring authors and only three of them had a professional writing background!
 Instead, as long as you have a lot of knowledge to share, the state of your first draft doesn’t really matter – a good structural editor will pull it apart and put it back together, turning your brain dump into a book that is credible, compelling and, best of all, coherent.

 - ‘I don’t know how to get all of my ‘stuff’ out of my head.’
 This is where a good writing coach could help, and this is exactly what I used to help people do in my Book Blueprint workshops – we would get clear on their idea, map out their entire book in bullet points, and they’d then have a clear blueprint to write their first draft around.